d8m18n/wfd-content-style-guide/04-writing-about-people.html.md

 layout: article
 ---

 We write the same way we build apps: with a person-first perspective.
 Whether you’re writing for an internal or external audience, it's important to write for and about other people in a way that’s compassionate, inclusive, and respectful.
-Being aware of the impact of your language will help make Mailchimp a better place to work and a better steward of our values in the world.
+Being aware of the impact of your language will help make WebFoundations a better place to work and a better steward of our values in the world.
 In this section we'll lay out some guidelines for writing about people with compassion, and share some resources for further learning.

 ### As part of an audience